Henderson Mine

-The Henderson molybdenum mine is a large underground molybdenum mine west of the town of Empire in Clear Creek County, Colorado, USA.
+The Henderson Mine is a large underground molybdenum mine west of the town of Empire in Clear Creek County, Colorado, USA.
 The Henderson mine, which has produced molybdenum since 1976, is owned by Freeport-McMoRan.

 The mine is North America's largest producer of primary molybdenum.
 2007 production was 40 million pounds of molybdenum, with a value of $1.1 billion.
+As of 2026 the mine has the capacity to produce approximately 18 million pounds of molybdenum per year.

 History

 The Henderson mine is near the Urad mine, which produced molybdenum from 1914 to the 1960s, before exhausting its orebody.
-Owner Climax Molybdenum Co. recognized the potential for deeper orebodies in the area, and discovered the Henderson deposit in 1964.
+Owner Climax Molybdenum Company recognized the potential for deeper orebodies in the area, and discovered the Henderson deposit in 1964.
 The mine was named after mining engineer Robert Henderson.

 Production began in 1976; on Jan.
 4, 2010, workers mined the billionth pound of molybdenum.
 In 2006, remaining ore reserves were estimated to be 500 million pounds of recoverable molybdenum.

 The Henderson mine was considered by the National Science Foundation as one of the two final candidates for the Deep Underground Science and Engineering Laboratory, but lost to the Homestake Mine in South Dakota.

 Geology

 The deposit is a porphyry-type deposit consisting of a stockwork of small veins of molybdenite in rhyolite porphyries of Tertiary age that intrude into Precambrian Silver Plume granite.
 The ore averages 0.2% molybdenum.
 The molybdenite is associated with pyrite and quartz.
 The deposit is similar to other porphyry molybdenum deposits such as the Climax mine in Colorado and the Questa mine in New Mexico.

-The Henderson deposit is located in the Colorado Mineral Belt, a northeast-southwest alignment of metal deposits that crosses the mountainous part of Colorado from Boulder to Durango.
+The Henderson deposit is located in the Colorado Mineral Belt, a northeast–southwest alignment of metal deposits that crosses the mountainous part of Colorado from Boulder to Durango.